California Venus Clam Shell, Chione californiensis

 California Venus Clam Shell, Chione californiensis.
 Shell collected off the beach at Punta Chivato, Baja California Sur, December 2021.
 Size: 6.6 cm (2.6 inches) x 5.8 cm (2.3 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The California Venus is found within sand and mud substrate from intertidally to depths up to of 70 m (230 feet).
-They are found in all Mexican waters of the Pacific.
+Habitat and Distribution: The California Venus Clam is found within sand and mud substrate from the intertidal zone to depths up to of 70 m (230 feet).
+They are a temperate and tropical Eastern Pacific species.
+In Mexican waters they range from the northern border to Acapulco, Guerrero, including the entire Gulf of California.